-Both dental implant retained overdentures, MAD- and CPAP-treatment are well-established treatment that are widely used in daily clinical practice.
-Burden and risks associated with participation in this study are dependent on the allocated treatment group.
+Both dental implant retained overdentures and MAD-treatment are well-established treatment that are widely used in daily clinical practice.
+Burden and risks associated with participation in this study are related to the therapy.
 General (potential) side effects of MAD therapy include discomfort of the jaw, sensitivity of the maxilla and a dry mouth.
 Termination of the MAD use would result in quick relief of the above mentioned symptoms.
 Dental implant placement (if required) is a routine surgical procedure.
 All patients undergoing such a procedure are at risk for the general complications associated with dental implants, comprising of infection (peri-implantitis) and bleeding related to the procedure.
 In case of such events, patients might require additional treatment.